hpowell20/cs2063-master/Fall2022/labs/Lab4/README.md

 			* Set [```setAutoCancel```](http://developer.android.com/reference/android/app/Notification.Builder.html#setAutoCancel%28boolean%29) to ```true``` so that when the user clicks on the notification it is dismissed
 			* Set the importance as IMPORTANCE_HIGH
 			* The notification channel creation code must be called regardless of the Android level being used; see Notes below
+			* String values for the notifications can be found in the __strings.xml__ resource file
+	* **TIP:** The methods to create the intents require a context.
+For this have a look at the signature for onRecieve.

 **NOTES:**
 * Android 8.0 (API level 26) introduced a few updates to the way Notifications are handled were added: